maritama/DSC180-Capstone-Web/README.md

 ### Responsibilities

-Yicen worked on the majority portion of front-end and back-end development of the webs and built docker file.
+Yicen worked on the majority portion of front-end and back-end development of the webs.

 Tiange worked on some front-end web building, tried to add the knowledge base.

-Anant tried to work on the docker file on DSMLP.
+Anant worked on integrating the website on docker and DSMLP.